virginiemarques/Global_eDNA/README.md

 Sys.getenv("ENTREZ_KEY")
 ```

-### Output
+### Scripts

-#### 01 script - reading data

-You obtain a list containing one dataframe per project.

-#### 02 script - cleaning data
+#### 01_read_cleaning

+Contains the scripts to read and clean the data.
-You obtain one big dataframe containing all projects cleaned with the thresholds you chose. (or you can keep the list)
+You obtain a list containing one dataframe per project and one big dataframe containing all projects cleaned with the thresholds you chose. (or you can keep the list).
+One of these sripts also calculate the number of reads after each step of cleaning.

-#### 03 script - ?

-First test or data wrangling for testing ?
+#### 02_Spatial_mapping

+Contains the scripts used for mapping the samples and measuring the distance to coast or to Coral triangle.

+#### 03_Analysis

+Contains all the scripts used for statistical analysis on the data.

+#### 04_Plots

+Contains scripts used to produce the figures for the publication.

+### outputs

+Contains all the outputs of the previously mentioned analysis, sorted by folders.

 ### Remarks